 Second, students are expected to submit an essay on one of the topics of the course.
 Essays can have several orientations: they may involve a theoretical discussion, a research project, or an empirical analysis, or a combination of these three.
-Essays should be 3,000-5,000 words long.
+Essays should be 4,000-6,000 words long.
 The topic for the essay must be discussed with Prof. Fernández in office hours.
 The essay will determine 40% of the final grade.
+Research papers must represent original pieces of academic research.

 Third, students are expected to submit a weekly discussion question.
 To facilitate conversation in debates, you are required to submit online in Aula Global at least one question about each week's readings.
 They can be questions that seek to clarify an argument in the reading, that ask about this week's reading connects with past week's readings, or that considers how readings enlighten events in your home country.
+You should do this for 10 of the 12 weeks we will meet.
 Discussion Questions must be submitted to the Discussion Forum in Aula Global by the end of the day on Sunday.
 These questions will represent 10% of the final grade.

 Fourth, given that this is a graduate and professionally-oriented course, class participation is strongly encouraged.
 All students are expected to contribute to the debate with their interpretation and critiques of the readings.
-Class participation will represent 10% of the final grade.
+Class participation will represent 20% of the final grade.